Your Best Customers Want to Leave You a Google Review. They Just Forget.

 Result: 5-10+ reviews per month

-What Good Review Automation Looks Like
+Here's What Good Review Automation Actually Does

 - 1 You mark a job as complete in your system